Tejas-H5/CSharp-Minimal-Application-Framework/DevLog/Text Editor.md

 Which is what I am doing now actually.

 ## Features left to add:
-Not all features are listed here, I only started making this list after I had a bunch of them in already.

-- Line numbers [DONE]
-- Keep the current line in the vertical center at all times [DONE]
-    - feature is harder than I thought.
-I will need some way to know how far down in the document the cursor is.
-    Word wrap is what makes this hard.
-    I guess the easy way would be to just render every letter.
-And then just use like some sort of offset to get the cursor where it needs to be.
-I will try that for now, and move to something else
-- Typical movement (These movements work on literally every text input in the operating system, and even across operating systems I think.
-Its a bit silly to not have these in some way or another)
+- CTRL + Backspace to erase the  last word
+- CTRL + END, HOME
+    - maybe this can be scoped based. so rather than going to the end of the document, you go to the start of the block, then the previous block, then the start of the document.
+- ALT + LEFT, RIGHT to go back and forth through jump points
+- SHIFT HOLD to start select
+    - ESC to clear the selection
+    - should be able to be used with all other movement commands
+- CTRL + up, CTRL + down to move between paragraphs
+- CTRL + Z, CTRL + Y to undo and redo
+- CTRL + C, CTRL + V to copy paste
-    - CTRL + backspace to delete a whole world
+- CTRL + SHIFT + C, CTRL + SHIFT + V to copy paste to a buffer that u select with numbers
+- CTRL + B to see what u have in the 0 to 9 buffers and edit that stuff before you paste
-    - CTRL + delete to delete the next word
+- CTRL + F to start finding stuff, enter to select to the next thing
+- CTRL + R to replace
+- CTRL + . to repeat the last thing you did
-    - DELETE to delete the next char
+- CTRL + S to open up the save menu ->
+    - ESC to close
+    - CTRL + S to save
+- CTRL + P to open
+- CTRL + new to make a new file
+- CTRL + G to go to a line number
+-

+## Features I've canned

 - Movement mode [hold down Ctrl]
-    - Jump to the end of the line [E]
-    - Jump to the start of the line [Q]
-    - CTRL + F to enter 'find mode'
-        - CTRL + F + A to enter reverse find ?
-        - toggle case sensitive, whole word
-            - CTRL + Q in find mode to toggle case sensitive
-            - CTRL + W in find mode to toggle whole word
-        - Type something, and we get matches for it
-        -
-- Command mode [ CTRL + SPACE ]
-    - Save file
-    - Run terminal command ? (idk if this is hard or not. maybe not if it's too hard)
-    - CTRL + J, K, L, ; -> Go to editor
-    - CTRL + P
-        - open file in folder

-- Select mode [hold down CTRL + SHIFT]
-    - pressing shift highlights from the start of the move to the end
-    - Backspace deletes the selection